 “Throughout history the Church urges us to be persistent in our efforts to evangelize the world. “

 One of the great mysteries of Christianity is how God uses the virtues of humility and persistence to achieve great things.
 We see this throughout the Bible and throughout the history of Christianity.
-It even shows up in the least likely places, such as the old west.

 Persistence is a hallmark of Christianity.
 Scripture urges us to be persistent in our prayer.
 Throughout history the Church urges us to be persistent in our efforts to evangelize the world.
 It is a world that is increasingly hostile to our efforts.

 More and more, we live in a globalized world.
 A common set of laws and an independent economy links most of the strongest, richest nations.
 When a recession affects one country it usually affects other countries as well.

 Our world is also post-Christian, which is to say that much of the world does not hold to Christian ideals or principles.
 Instead, the pursuit of pleasure and economic success is the basis for our increasingly global culture.
 Christianity is tolerated, as long as it does not interfere with this pleasure centered culture.
 When Christianity does interfere, which it must do in order to fulfill the mission God has left us with, society harasses Christians, ridicules them, and sometimes even puts them in jail.

 In truth, one of our greatest battles is an interior one, a spiritual one.
 It is a battle against our own inner demons of fear, doubt, and discouragement.